Ganeshkm10/Inertial-Sensor-Signal-Processing/README.md

 # Inertial-Sensor-Signal-Processing:

-This Repo contains code for the ECEN 5813 PES FINAL PROEJECT for FALL 2021 which is implemented on FRDM KL25Z.
+This Repository contains code for the ECEN 5813 PES FINAL PROEJECT for FALL 2021 which is implemented on FRDM KL25Z.

 Special thanks to @howdypierce for all lectures.